Enforcing a Court Order in Florida – Contempt of Court

 How to Initiate Civil Contempt / Enforcement Proceedings

 In the state of Florida, you must file a motion with the court in order to initiate civil contempt / enforcement proceedings.
 In this motion, you will be asked to explain which part of the divorce agreement the other party has violated.
 From there, you will need to file this motion with the clerk of the circuit court in the county where your case was filed—as a copy of the form will be used to serve your former spouse.
 Once this has been done, the court will set a hearing date for you and your ex-spouse.
 Before attending this hearing, however, there are several important forms that you will need to complete—preferably with the assistance of a competent lawyer—including the Notice of Hearing on motion for Contempt/Enforcement, Florida Supreme Court Approved Family Law Forms 12.961 and 12.921 and Florida Family Law Rules of Procedure Form 12.920.
 Click here for more information about these forms.

-Let Our Jacksonville Divorce Attorney Fight on Your Behalf
+Let Our Jacksonville Divorce Lawyers Fight on Your Behalf

-If you are interested in enforcing a court order in Florida, you should not hesitate to consult with the Jacksonville divorce lawyer at Charles E. Willmott, P.A.
+If you are interested in enforcing a court order in Florida, you should not hesitate to consult with the Jacksonville divorce attorney at Charles E. Willmott, P.A.
 Our firm has been assisting clients with these contentious legal issues for a number of years, so you can rest assured that we will do our best to handle your case in an efficient and painless manner.
 To get started, pick up the phone and

 contact our office today.
 When you call at (904) 849-5183, you will have the opportunity to schedule a confidential consultation with our experienced attorney—wherein you can discuss the specific nature of your family law case.
 For this reason, you should not hesitate to take the first step today.